 Budget planning is not a task you can accomplish in an afternoon.
 It’s imperative to set aside adequate time to have discussions with your team and understand the market and economic conditions to ensure needs are being met.
 Working in a dynamic industry like property management, it’s a good practice to set aside time each quarter to assess performance and see where finances could be optimized.

 While budgeting for properties used to be more of a “push-and-pull” process, COVID-19 has made prioritization a necessity, according to Multifamily Insiders.
-Budgeting in 2021 is all about needs over wants.
-With an increase in technology use due to social distancing, many companies plan to allocate a portion of their budget to tools and technology to gain a competitive edge.
+Budgeting now is all about needs over wants.
+With an increase in technology use, many companies plan to allocate a portion of their budget to tools and technology to gain a competitive edge.
 Investing in a holistic platform like ShowMojo or Tenant Turner could be a great step to automate your leasing process and provide a pleasant experience for prospects.
 In addition, businesses still need to consider extra sanitization processes and PPE for staff and residents.
-2021 may not be the year that your property gets a new pool or gym, but by keeping these items in your budget, you could see a payoff through increased tenant satisfaction and new leases throughout the year.
+2022 may not be the year that your property gets a new pool or gym, but by keeping these items in your budget, you could see a payoff through increased tenant satisfaction and new leases throughout the year.

 Forecasting is an extensive process of estimating gains and losses for upcoming months.
-Not knowing what to expect in 2021 further complicates the process.
-You may need to reforecast frequently this year to stay on top of trends and continue to effectively position your business.
-As we know from 2020, being open to change and remaining flexible will be key as we move forward.
+Not knowing what to expect in 2022 further complicates the process.
+You may need to re-forecast frequently this year to stay on top of trends and continue to effectively position your business.
+As we know from the past two years, being open to change and remaining flexible will be key as we move forward.
 The numbers you set at the end of last year may already be changing, and they may change again in two months.
 Having a general list of objectives and set priorities will make decisions easier later in the year if it comes time to make cuts.

 Don’t let your budget weigh you down.
 By preparing ahead of time and being ready for anything, you can avoid budget pain all year long.